mara-schulke/srch/README.md

 $ docker ps | ter filter 'alphanumeric and length 12' -m word # prints all docker container ids
 ```

-# The ter Expression Language
+# The Text Expression Language

 This is a super simple format of writing readable and easy to memorize text processing expressions - there are many great and far more advanced languages and tools to process text on the commandline out there but all of them have one problem in common - they're unreadable and hard to memorize if not used often.

-The ter Expression Languages provides only 9 Attributes to query by.
+The Text Expression Languages provides only 9 Attributes to query by.
 These attributes indicate the format of a string which gets tested against it.

 | Attribute        | Resolve to true if the tested string           |
 |------------------|------------------------------------------------|